-Key to Party Acronyms, Abbreviations:

-- FERC: Federal Energy Regulatory Commission, or in the first two rounds of the process, its preceding agency, the Federal Power Commission.

-- CCC: California Coastal Commission

-- CPUC: California Public Utilities Commission
+^{} Key to party acronyms and abbreviations: FERC: Federal Energy Regulatory Commission, or, in the first two rounds of the process, its preceding agency, the Federal Power Commission; CCC: California Coastal Commission; CPUC: California Public Utilities Commission; Legislature: California State Legislature.

-- Legis: California State Legislature

-- Municip: Municipal Government

-The filled cells in Table 1 indicate which parties pay particular attention to which attributes.
-Naturally, many of the parties care about all the attributes listed.
-However, either because of the incentives directly felt by the party or because of the role the party plays in society, each party makes its decisions as a function primarily of a particular subset of the attributes.
+rectly felt by the party or because of the role the party plays in society, each party makes its decisions as a function primarily of a particular subset of the attributes.

-The applicant, Western LNG Terminal Associates, was a special company set up to represent the LNG siting interests of three gas distribution utilities: Southern California Gas Company, Pacific Gas and Electric, and El Paso Natural Gas Company.
+The applicant, Western LNG Terminal Associates, was a special company set up to represent the LNG-siting interests of three gas distribution utilities: Southern California Gas Company, Pacific Gas and Electric, and El Paso Natural Gas Company.
 As domestic gas supplies seemed to be diminishing in the late 1960s, the gas utilities perceived an increased risk of supply interruption, which could be mitigated by additional supplies such as LNG.
-Quite naturally, the applicant was primarily concerned with profitability ( $X_6$ ) and secure supplies of gas ( $X_1$ ).
+Quite naturally, the applicant was primarily concerned with profitability (X_6) and secure supplies of gas (X_1).

 At the various government levels there are five principal parties.
 The Federal Energy Regulatory Commission (FERC) in the Department of Energy is the principal body at the federal level which determines whether a proposed LNG project is in the public interest and should be allowed.
-In making its judgment it considers primarily the following attributes: risk factors $(X_1, X_2, \text{ and } X_3)$ , environmental guidelines as reflected in air quality $(X_4)$ and use of land $(X_5)$ , and the expected LNG price $(X_7)$ .
+In making its judgment it considers primarily the following attributes: risk factors $(X_1, X_2,$ and $X_3)$, environmental guidelines as reflected in air quality (X_4) and use of land (X_5) and the expected LNG price (X_7) .

 Let us turn now to state agencies which play a role.
-The California Coastal Commission (CCC) was created in 1976, and has the responsibility for the protection of the California coastline.
-Its primary concerns with respect to LNG siting are with the use of land $(X_5)$ and the associated risks $(X_2 \text{ and } X_3)$ from building a terminal at a specific site.
+The California Coastal Commission (ccc) was created in 1976, and has the responsibility for the protection of the

+California coastline.
+Its primary concerns with respect to LNG are with the use of land (X_5) and the associated risks $(X_2 \text{ and } X_3)$ from building a terminal at a specific site.
 The California Public Utilities Commission (CPUC) is the principal state body involved in power plant issues and is primarily concerned with the rate-setting process.
-Hence it focused on the provision of energy to California residents and need for gas $(X_1)$ and the proposed price of the product $(X_7)$ .
+Hence, the CPUC focused on the provision of energy to California residents and need for gas (X_1) and the proposed price of the product (X_7) .
 In addition, it has responsibility for evaluating the impact that a proposed facility would have on the environment and safety.
-The California state legislature is ultimately responsible for the outcome of any siting process.
+The California State Legislature is ultimately responsible for the outcome of any siting process.
 It determines which state and local agencies have final authority to rule on the feasibility of a proposed site.
 In addition, it can set standards to constrain any siting process.
-Hence the concerns of the legislators range over economic, environmental and safety attributes as shown in Table 1.
+Hence, the concerns of the legislators range over economic, environmental, and safety attributes as shown in Table 1.

-At the local level, the city councils evaluate the benefits of a proposed terminal in their jurisdiction in terms of the tax, business revenues, and jobs $(X_8)$ it promises to provide.
-The Councils try to balance this positive feature with the impact that the facility would have on land use $(X_5)$ and risk to the population $(X_2)$ .
+At the local level, the city councils evaluate the benefits of a proposed terminal in their jurisdiction in terms of the tax, business revenues, and jobs (X_8) it promises to provide.
+The councils try to balance this positive feature with the impact that the facility would have on land use (X_5) and risk to the population (X_2) .
 Finally, the public interest groups, represented by the Sierra Club and local citizens groups, are primarily concerned with environmental and safety issues.
 The important message of Table 1 does not lie in the details of exactly which cells are filled, but lies in the generally great differences between columns of the table.
 That is, the different parties in the process care about very different subsets of the attributes.